Looking at how to do more with less?

-Value – Specify value from the standpoint of the customer
+Value – Specify value from the point of view of the customer

-Value stream – Identify all the steps in the value stream, and eliminate any step that does not create value
+Value stream – establish all the process steps in the value stream, and remove any step that does not create value

-Flow – Make the remaining value-creating steps occur in a tight and integrated sequence so the product or service will flow smoothly toward the customer.
+Flow – enable the remaining value-creating steps to occur in a very tight and integrated sequence so that the product or service can flow smoothly toward the customer.